Yub-0/dota-price-scrapper/Readme.md

 - optional: Run migration commands if using a completely new database,
 - Use `python manage.py runserver` to start the server on port 8000 or any other preferable ports.

+Note: Check out [Dota Inventory Extension](https://github.com/Yub-0/dota-inventory-extension) which uses this project as the backend.